ShrugShoulders/RudeChat/README.md

 ## Installation
 To install on Linux:

-        Download the Stand Alone and extract.
+        Download the Stand Alone and extract.(recommended for Debain/Ubuntu users.) or
-        or
         Clone the repo, cd into its cloned directory, and use pip to install.
         Command: pip install -r requirements.txt .